postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-properties.md

 ## The simple way: deriving the OverrideFieldOrPropertyAspect abstract class

+1. Add Metalama to your project as described in <xref:installing>.

-1. Create a new class derived from the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect> abstract class.
+2. Create a new class derived from the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect> abstract class.
 This class will be a custom attribute, so it is a good idea to name it with the `Attribute` suffix.

-2. Implement the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect.OverrideProperty> property in plain C#.
+3. Implement the <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect.OverrideProperty> property in plain C#.
 The accessors of this property will serve as <xref:templates?text=templates> defining the way the aspect overrides the accessors of the hand-written field or property.
    - To insert code or expressions that depend on the target accessors of the aspect (such as the field or property name or type), use the <xref:Metalama.Framework.Aspects.meta> API.
    - Where the original implementation must be invoked, call the <xref:Metalama.Framework.Aspects.meta.Proceed?text=meta.Proceed> method.

-3. The aspect is a custom attribute.
+4. The aspect is a custom attribute.
 To transform a field or property using the aspect, just add the aspect custom attribute to the field or property.

 > [!WARNING]
 > When you apply an aspect to a field, Metalama will automatically transform the field into a property.
 If the field is used by reference using `ref`, `out` and `in` keywords, it will result in a compile-time error.